Rat and mice droppings: how to tell the difference – and what to do.

 If you subscribe to my Chicken Digest newsletter, you will receive this as a matter of course during the year.

-If you're not, click here or on the button to go to a signup page, where you'll receive your free download as a "thank you" for subscribing.
+If you're not yet signed up, click here or on the red button to go to my signup page.

 Need more information about how to get rid of rats?